eddLai/Exoskeleton-Control-Note/CEINMS - a toolbox to investigate the influence of differentneural control solutions on the prediction of muscle excitationand joint moments during dynamic motor tasks Note.md

 ### Terms
 Personalized neuromusculoskeletal (NMS) models

-2015: restricted to static and dynamic optimisation methods, or limited to isometric tasks only
+2015: ***"restricted to static and dynamic optimisation methods, or limited to isometric tasks only"***